 Finally, factors that operate at the level of the hospital and market are also known to influence spending.
-Teaching status, membership in multi-hospital chains, degree of competition, and hospital ownership (e.g. for-profit ownership) have all been associated with differences in resource use (Gray and McNerney, 1986; Kessler and McClellan, 1999; Silverman, Skinner, and Fisher, 1999; Taylor, Whellan, and Sloan, 1999).
+Teaching status, membership in multihospital chains, degree of competition, and hospital ownership (for example, for-profit ownership) have all been associated with differences in resource use (Gray and McNerney 1986; Kessler and McClellan 1999; Silverman, Skinner, and Fisher 1999; Taylor, Whellan, and Sloan 1999).
 The extent to which these factors contribute to regional differences in spending is not well understood.

-Spatial Variations in Mortality
+10.2.2 Spatial Variations in Mortality

 Spatial variations in mortality have not been studied as extensively as variations in utilization, and many studies have focused heavily on the influence of one or two variables such as air pollution or income inequality.
-The earliest investigations typically used states or a limited number of MSAs as the units of observation, thus suffering from the problem of few degrees of freedom.
-(Auster, Leveson, Sarachek, 1969, Morris Silver, 1972) Considerable effort has been devoted to studying the effects of income and education, and to sorting out the relative importance of these closely related variables.
+The earliest investigations typically used states or a limited number of MSAs as the units of observation, thus suffering from the problem of few degrees of freedom (Auster, Leveson, and Sarachek 1969; Silver 1972).
+Considerable effort has been devoted to studying the effects of income and education and to sorting out the relative importance of these closely related variables.
 Both variables are usually found to be related to mortality, but their importance can vary greatly with age and cause of death.
 Income, for instance, is much more highly correlated with infant mortality than with deaths at other ages.

-Attempts to discover the impact of medical care have produced mixed results (Fuchs-Kramer, 1972; Hadley 1988).
+Attempts to discover the impact of medical care have produced mixed results (Fuchs and Kramer 1972; Hadley 1988).
 More recently, Skinner, Fisher, and Wennberg (2001) used as an instrument physician visits in the last six months.
 This geographical variable was highly correlated with overall Medicare expenditures but uncorrelated with predicted survival based on regional measures of health.
 This study found "flat of the curve" effects of Medicare expenditures on survival, at least for the expenditures explained by physician visits in the last six months.
-Similar results were found using cohort data of heart attack patients controlling for detailed chart data using the Cooperative Cardiovascular Project data (Fisher et al, 2001).
+Similar results were found using cohort data of heart attack patients controlling for detailed chart data using the Cooperative Cardiovascular Project data (Fisher et al. 2003).

 Several studies have found a positive association between air pollution and mortality.4 More recently, numerous investigators have focused on income inequality (rather than low income per se) as a major cause of higher mortality.5 In two comprehensive reviews of this literature Deaton (2001) and Deaton and Paxson (1999) critique the theoretical foundations of these studies and their empirical implementations.
-Deaton's attempts to find evidence of a relation between income inequality and mortality give no support to this popular hypothesis (Deaton and Paxson (2001) and Deaton and Lubotsky (2001)).
+In a study of changes over time in Britain and the United States, Deaton and Paxson (2001) find no support for an effect of income inequality on mortality.
+Deaton and Lubotsky (2001) find that when they control for percent black, the effect of income inequality is eliminated.
+They also find that percent black is positively related to white mortality at nearly all ages.

-III.
-Data and Estimation Strategy
+10.3 Data and Estimation Strategy